enes-sahinn/Minefield-Game/README.md

 * [Contact](#contact)

 ## About The Project
-This project simply aims to make a minefield game with interface using JComponents and JavaSwing.
+This project simply aims to make a minefield game with interface by using JComponents and JavaSwing.

 ## Game Screen
 ![alt text](https://github.com/enes-sahinn/Minefield-Game/blob/master/game_screen.png)